-RhysTranter.com is a personal journal offering commentary and analysis across literature, film, music, and the arts.
-Intended for a general audience, the site aims to bring new ideas into focus in an entertaining and accessible way.
-In 2016, RhysTranter.com was selected to become part of the British Library’s permanent UK Web Archive.
+RhysTranter.com is a blog offering commentary and analysis across literature, philosophy, and the arts to over 26k subscribers.
+In 2016, the site was selected to become part of the British Library’s permanent UK Web Archive.

 RhysTranter.com has been linked to by a number of prominent cultural figures and organizations, including The New York Times, Wired Magazine, Joyce Carol Oates, Margaret Atwood, Hari Kunzru, Kyle MacLachlan, Bruce Sterling, David Lynch Foundation, Grove Atlantic, Vintage Books, Edinburgh Book Festival, Open Culture, Brain Pickings, The Goldsmiths Prize, Cambridge University Press, The New York Review of Books, City Lights Bookstore, Music & Literature, and Random House.